Lyndon Williams

-Williams has collected fifteen Welsh National Championships title, achieved 62 caps for Wales, competed at the 1986 Commonwealth Games, and reached a career high as world number 11.
+Williams collected fifteen Welsh National Badminton Championships titles, achieved 62 caps for Wales, and reached a career high as world number 11.
 He ended his career as badminton player due to back injury at the age of 24.

+In 1989 he married fellow Welsh international and his mixed doubles partner Sarah Doody.

-Williams then worked for Badminton Wales for 18 years up until 2007 as national coach, performance manager and finally as executive director.
-He involvement in disability badminton started in the early 1990s, and became Vice-President of International Badminton Association for the Disabled (IBAD), before the successful integration into Badminton World Federation (BWF) in 2010.
-He is heavily involved with Para-Badminton as a member of the BWF Para-Badminton Commission and was chair of the 4 Nations Para-Badminton committee for a number of years.
+After retiring from playing, Williams worked for Badminton Wales for 18 years up until 2007 as national coach, performance manager and finally as executive director.
+He involvement in disability badminton started in the early 1990s, and became vice-president of International Badminton Association for the Disabled (IBAD), before the 2010 integration into the Badminton World Federation (BWF).
+He was involved with Para-Badminton as a member of the BWF Para-Badminton Commission and was chair of the four Nations Para-Badminton committee for a number of years.

-Career

-Moved to Scotland in 2007 where Williams co-founded the Lothian Disability Badminton Club in January 2008.
-He remained Chairperson of the club until 2016.
-He also returned to coaching, working with Edinburgh Councils Badminton Academy for 6 years, as well as working with a number of junior players (notably Junior National Champions Rachel Cameron and Rachel Andrews).
-During this time Williams was awarded Sport Scotlands Disability Coach of the year in 2012.
+He moved to Scotland in 2007 and co-founded the Lothian Disability Badminton Club in January 2008 and remained chair until 2016.
+He also returned to coaching, working with Edinburgh Councils Badminton Academy for six years and was awarded Sport Scotlands Disability Coach of the year in 2012 before retiring from coaching in 2019.

-A back operation in 2013 curtailed his on-court work, however he was able to continue with a small number of players until he retired from coaching players in 2019.

-On moving to Scotland Williams took up the role of Chairperson of the Badminton Scotland Disability Working group before handing over this position in 2022 after 8 years in post.

-Williams has written a number of Disability coaching modules including Para-badminton Kicking up a racket for Badminton England, Module 13, Working with Disability Badminton players and most recently Module 19 Working with Performance Para badminton players for the BWF.
-He was also head coach at the first ever Badminton Europe Confederation (BEC) Para badminton Education Conference in Veenendaal, Netherlands in 2015.
-Williams subsequently lead the conference again on two further occasions 2016 and 2017.
-He also provide the lead role at the World Para-badminton Coaches conference in South Korea in November 2017.

-Williams currently works for Disability Sport Wales as a consultant for the successful insport project, working with 16 National Governing Bodies of sport.

-He is now heavily involved with researching the history of Badminton Wales as well as helping to establish the Welsh Ex-International players club in 2022 (The Red Cap Club or Clwb Cap Coch) as Badminton Wales head towards their 100th year celebration in 2028.
-Badminton Wales established a History Working Group, of which Williams is the Chair, leading up to the organisations 100th year celebrations in 2028.
+Williams has written several disability coaching modules and worked for Disability Sport Wales as a consultant.
+He was involved with researching the history of Badminton Wales as well as helping to establish the Welsh Ex-International players club in 2022.
+Williams is the Chair of Badminton Wales history working group, leading up to the organisation's 100th year celebrations in 2028.